matrix-org/synapse-module-cookiecutter-template/README.md

-# Synapse Module Cookiecutter Template
+# Synapse Module Cookiecutter Template (Synapse Team Edition)

-This is a [Cookiecutter] template for creating new [Synapse] modules.
+This is a [Cookiecutter] template for creating new [Synapse] modules, **with customisations specific to the Synapse Team that may not apply for other people**.
+If you're not creating a module that will be maintained by the Synapse Team, consider looking at the [standard edition of this template on the `main` branch](https://github.com/matrix-org/synapse-module-cookiecutter-template).

 [Cookiecutter]: https://pypi.org/project/cookiecutter/
 [Synapse]: https://github.com/matrix-org/synapse